Example Career: Geographic Information Systems Technologists and Technicians

 - Flexibility of Closure - The ability to identify or detect a known pattern (a figure, object, word, or sound) that is hidden in other distracting material.

-What Geographic Information Systems Technicians Should Be Interested In
+What Geographic Information Systems Technologists and Technicians Should Be Interested In

 - Investigative - Investigative occupations frequently involve working with ideas, and require an extensive amount of thinking.
 These occupations can involve searching for facts and figuring out problems mentally.